ncstate/html-email-templates/README.md

 Inlining the CSS
 ----

-For ease of editing, the CSS styles have not been inlined.
+For ease of editing, the CSS styles have not been inlined on non-Bronto templates.
 This is necessary before sending to ensure better email client compatibility.
 You can use services such as MailChimp's inliner: http://templates.mailchimp.com/resources/inline-css/